Tag Archives: Bike storage prep

 Bike- main-1a

-Having enjoyed another summer of riding with many great memories along the way.
-It is that time of the year to think about preparing your bike for winter storage.
-Unless you plan to pedal your two-wheel steed throughout the winter?
-Wouldn’t it be nice when the temperature rises early next spring, you are not cleaning and lubing your bike when you should be riding?- Or even worse, waiting two-to-three weeks for your bike shop to tune it up.
+Having enjoyed another summer season of cycling with many great memories, it’s time to think about preparing your bike for winter storage.
+Unless you plan to pedal your two-wheel steed throughout the winter, wouldn’t it be nice when the temperature warms next spring if you are ready to ride?

 When putting your bike away for the winter, there are several things you will want to do to store it properly.
 Following the helpful tips listed below or taking it to your favorite bike shop will help you avoid future problems and ensure that it will be ready to ride next spring when the weather breaks.